Five-term relation and Macdonald polynomials: Introduction

 For $k=1$ we have $[R_{1,0}, R_{0,1}] = R_{1,1}$, thus in general

 It is an interesting problem to describe a complete set of relations between the operators $R_{0,k}$, $R_{k,0}$ which is in some sense smaller than the original set implied by \eqref{eq:fiveterm}.

 Here we prove that our relations are satisfied by certain operators acting on the space of symmetric functions in infinitely many variables over the field $\Q(q,t)$.
-In fact, we have two statements.
-In the first statement we have
+To define these operators we need the modified Macdonald polynomials of \cite{garsia1999explicit}.
+These are symmetric functions $\tilde H_\mu$ with coefficients in $\Z[q,t]$, orthogonal with respect to the modified Hall scalar product defined in the power sum basis by\footnote{Our definition differs from the one in \cite{garsia1999explicit} by a sign $(-1)^{|\lambda|}$.
+This does not affect the orthogonality statement.}